shayypy/guilded-webhook-proxy/README.md

 ## Limitations

 The native Guilded implementation of this feature could create threads for pull request comments, but that is not possible as a regular application like GWP.

+## Terms of Use

+Do not use this application to intentionally send spam to a Guilded webhook.
+Do not impersonate a GitHub webhook agent.

+## Privacy

+This is a stateless application.
+Incoming data is reformatted for and delivered to the Guilded webhook endpoint specified by the chosen URL, then it is discarded.
+For concerns, contact [shay on Guilded](https://www.guilded.gg/bearger) or [create an issue](/issues).